Democrats might have a better chance to flip the Senate than you think

 So if the first two Senate races on our list flip parties (Nevada and Arizona) and nothing else does, then Democrats net their two-seat pickup.
 Ditto if just the first four seats (Nevada, Arizona, North Dakota, Tennessee) switch hands.

-The problem for Democrats is if Republicans can win in Missouri, Indiana and West Virginia, which would then ensure the GOP keeping control of the Senate.
+The problem for Democrats is that if Republicans win in Missouri, Indiana and West Virginia, that would ensure that the GOP keeps control of the Senate.

 And remember, our Top 10 list is what these races look RIGHT NOW.
 After all, it’s very possible that the GOP gains ground in red Tennessee after likely nominee Marsha Blackburn consolidates Republican support.
 What’s more, the GOP could be stronger in Indiana and West Virginia after their divisive primaries end on Tuesday.
 And Florida bears watching as Republican Rick Scott pours millions of dollars into that Senate contest.
 (If you think Florida at #8 is too low on our list, you’d still probably want to be Democrat Bill Nelson in purple Florida than Joe Manchin in red West Virginia.)